Treatment of Arthritis of the Hip FAQs

 - Fourth stage is joint replacement – usually either a conventional total hip replacement or a resurfacing type of hip replacement.

 - Flexibility is important, and under-appreciated.

 - Massage therapy helps to improve flexibility.
-It often provides immediate relied, and gives people a ‘eureka’ moment, when they appreciate the importance of flexibility.
+It often provides immediate relief, and gives people a ‘eureka’ moment, when they appreciate the importance of flexibility.

 - Stretches are very important, but most people don’t enjoy stretching, and don’t feel immediate benefit, so tend to neglect them.

 - Hip flexor stretches are probably the most important and most neglected physical treatment.